christianjc/SortingVisualizer/README.md

 - **[Objenesis 3.3](https://search.maven.org/artifact/org.objenesis/objenesis/3.3/jar)**: A library for instantiating Java objects without invoking their constructors, used by Mockito to create instances of mock objects.

 Ensure these libraries are correctly configured in your project's build path or dependency management system to facilitate effective testing.

+### Quick Start With IntelliJ IDE
+1. Ensure Java JDK 11+ and JavaFX SDK 11+ are installed.
+2. Download or clone the Sorting Visualizer repository.
+3. Configure JavaFX in your IDE.
+4. Run the application using your IDE.

+## Prerequisites
+To run Sorting Visualizer, ensure you have the following installed:
+- Java Development Kit (JDK) 11 or newer.
+- JavaFX SDK 11 or newer, available for download from [OpenJFX](https://openjfx.io/).

 ## Setup
 ### Download JavaFX SDK